Rookout/docs/docs/installation-examples.md

 ---
-id: installation
+id: installation-examples
-title: Installation Overview
+title: Installation Examples
 ---

 Full examples for integrating Rookout into your application are [available on our GitHub](https://github.com/Rookout/deployment-examples)